 University-Wide and Independent Programs

 The Fleishman Center for Career and Professional Development at Binghamton University views experiential learning as a crucial component of a college education.
-"Experiential learning encompasses a wide variety of enriching opportunities for students, including service learning, volunteering, student organization leadership and campus involvement, faculty-led research and projects, experiential study abroad, student employment/work-study, cooperative education, and internships."
+"Experiential learning encompasses a wide variety of enriching opportunities for students, including service learning, volunteering, student organization leadership and campus involvement, faculty-led research and projects, education abroad, student employment/work-study, cooperative education and internships."
 (National Association of Colleges and Employers, NACE.)
 Our staff encourages students to engage in these experiences to enrich the depth of their career development and exploration.

 Binghamton University undergraduate and graduate students may also earn credit for internships through their academic departments.